devMahmoud/air-quality/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Air Quality
+# Coronavirus Statistics
-"Air Quality" is a website for Books.
+"Coronavirus Statistics" is a website for Books.
 It is a Single Page App (SPA) that allows users to:

-* See the air quality for...
+* See the Coronavirus Statistics for...
 * Sort by...